 When I am asked about what do I think is my biggest strength as an artist, I always reply that I feel it is probably my capacity to turn what may have originally felt like a blunder (i.e. a deviation from my original and thought out path, at the very least), into some kind of a triumph.

 I make a lot of mistakes.
 Like the gentleman whom, while I was doing some live painting at an event, asked me very politely what was it that I was obviously correcting when he could not see any discernible elements or recognizable figures in my work, the truth is that the difference between intent and chance is not easy to see sometimes from the outside.
 In fact, I may be the only one who knows that what I did was not what I intended to do.
 But that does not rule out the fact that for some reason I did something unpredicted to me and even unwanted at the time.

 When we are learning, more often than not, we immediately correct course (in painting that means that we repaint and correct).
 After we start knowing what it is all about, we sometimes respect chance and follow the new course that has just been dictated by the forces of nature.
 I usually find that my work is a lot richer if I work on the unexpected with as much vigor and excitement as with what I had planned.

 My Digital Art Series are another example.
 I work my drafts in digital form.
 Then I paint.
 There is a very reasonable explanation to do this, and one which I may write about in the future, but let´s just say that I test everything with my electronic pen and screen.
 Colors, shades, textures.
-Even where my emulsified ink drippings will go come into consideration in that digital realm.
+Even where my emulsified ink drippings will finally land come into consideration in that digital realm.

 Looking through some of my drafts last year, the very knowledgeable and hard working Jack O´Brien, who is the Director and Curator of the Watson Gallery at the Naples Art Association (he has been there for almost 20 years now), suggested I try printing my digital drafts (artwork) on metal.